maldoinc/wireup/docs/pages/tips_tricks.md

 !!! tip "Aliased config"

-    If you don't like having string configuration keys in your service objects you can alias them instead.
+    If you don't like having string configuration keys in your injectable objects you can alias them instead.

     === "Before"